General Information

 The manufacturer is offering a settlement to encourage withdrawal of the Demand for Arbitration.
 Is it okay to accept?
 How do I know whether they will follow through with the offer?

-Settlement negotiations occur between the manufacturer and consumer.
+Settlement negotiations occur between the manufacturer and the consumer.
 The Lemon Law Administrator will facilitate communication and respond to inquiries when applicable.
 A refund worksheet can be used to compare a settlement offer with a potential refund award.
 There is also a lease refund worksheet.

 Settlement terms should be in writing.
 The settlement document, with both parties' signatures, must be received by the Board office to withdraw from the arbitration process.
 The signed settlement document becomes a contract.